This $2,300 Toyota Tacoma Upgrade Is Extremely Necessary

 The 2023 Toyota Tacoma SR5 is an excellent option to consider if you don’t need stout off-roading upgrades.
 It can provide savings and still has modern features, such as an 8.0-inch infotainment screen, a leather-wrapped steering wheel, and keyless entry/ignition.

-It rides on 16-inch alloy wheels, has a composite bed with cleats, a power sliding rear window, a power adjustable driver’s seat, dual-zone climate control, a wi-fi hotspot, forward collision warning, lane departure warning, and adaptive cruise control.
+It rides on 16-inch alloy wheels, has a composite bed with cleats, a power sliding rear window, a power adjustable driver’s seat, dual-zone climate control, a Wi-Fi hotspot, forward collision warning, lane departure warning, and adaptive cruise control.

-The 2023 Tacoma TRD Off Road adds stout off-roading equipment without breaking the bank.
+The 2023 Tacoma TRD Off Road adds capable off-roading equipment without breaking the bank.
 It has a standard locking rear differential, Bilstein shock absorbers, and an advanced off-road traction control system with terrain settings and rock crawl.

-2023 Toyota Tacoma | Toyota
+2024 Toyota Tacoma | Toyota